Caitlin-cooling/swiftcards/README.md

 ## Learning Documentation
 Learning documentation can be found [here](https://github.com/IrinaSTA/swiftcards/wiki).
 This is a collection of notes that have been taken by the team throughout the duration of the project and may help with any questions that you have.

+## Known Issues
+Note that this app is not deployed as a paid Apple Developer account is required to do so.